Hailo7ts/BANKI/BANKI-template.md

   - **Source:**
 - [ ] Explain Ajax in as much detail as possible.
   - **Explanation:**
+    asych js and xml sends data to client without refreshing the page having a dynamic website would make it easier to share with others
   - **Use:**
   - **Example:**
   - **Source:**